asyncapi/bindings/pulsar/README.md

 `tenant` | String | The pulsar tenant.
 If omitted, "public" must be assumed. | OPTIONAL [`public`] |
 `bindingVersion` | String | The version of this binding.
 If omitted, "latest" MUST be assumed. | OPTIONAL [`latest`] |

-This object MUST contain only the properties defined above.

 ##### Example

 ```yaml